How Much Is Pest Control in Houston? (2026 Prices)

 - Get at least three quotes.
 Houston has a large, competitive pest control market.
 Pricing varies significantly between companies for the same service.

 - Ask about flood/storm re-treatment.
 Given Houston's flood risk, ask whether the company provides re-treatment after major rain events and what the policy is if treatment is washed away.
+If you need immediate help after a storm or severe infestation, see our guide to emergency pest control in Houston.

 - Check termite warranty terms.
 Termite warranties in Houston should cover Formosan termites specifically.
 Some warranties exclude Formosan damage, which defeats the purpose for Houston homeowners.